Fall weather means you need a little extra help with your hair. Get fall hair care tips, from products to styling ideas, in this post.

 Trim your ends

-Trimming your own hair is a lot easier when you have to have pretty long hair.
+Trimming your own hair is so easy when you have long straight hair.
 When it’s wet, flip it over your head in front of your face.
-Use a large-tooth comb to brush it and stop wherever you want to trim.
+Use a wide-tooth comb to brush it and stop wherever you want to trim.
 Then, just use hair cutting scissors to cut below the brush, using the brush to help you get a straight edge.

-If you want to be like me and skip the brush, you can just grab your hair into a ponytail in front of your face, then cut across.
+Or, just grab your hair into a ponytail in front of your face, then cut across.
+Either way, that’s a simple, frugal hair cut.

 Flip your hair back behind you and look in the mirror.
 Part your hair down the middle and pull equal pieces in front of your face.
 Measure and see if they’re even.
 Keep gathering hair and checking to see if it’s all even.
 If not, trim a little more from the uneven side.
-But, I have faith that you’ll be fine.
+I have faith that you can pull this off.

 Skip The Heat Styling Tools

-Curling irons, straighteners, and blow dryers are not great for your hair.
-They can cause damage to your hair, causing breakage by drying it out.
-So as much as you love your curling iron, put it down.
+Curling irons, straighteners, and blow dryers are not great for your hair because heat damage can cause breakage.
+So as much as you love them, stop using hot tools on your hair.

-Instead, loosely braid your hair when it’s slightly wet.
+Instead, if you want a style, loosely braid your damp hair.
 When your hair dries, take out the braids and you’ll have really soft waves.
 If you wash your hair at night, you can sleep in the braids and have waves in the morning.
 That’s a lot better than using your curling iron, which is eventually going to end up giving you frizzy hair.

-Which of these 7 Fall Hair Care Tips is most important to your fall hair care routine?
+Which of these Fall Hair Care Tips is most important to your fall hair care routine?
+Let us know in the comments.

 Zala Hair